Maintain a healthy diet

 Exercises at home or in your room

-- There are many free exercise programs to stream for free:
+- Explore these exercise programs to stream, many for free:

 - HIIT workouts - 20-minute high intensity interval training (HIIT) workouts you can do at home.